tlevine/www.thomaslevine.com/content/!/r-curses-for-data-witches/index.md

 But the main reason for the increased size is that different levels/subsets need to be plotted as separate calls in order to make separate curves/lines on the plot.

-## Conclusion
+## Use ggplot
-I just showed you some boilerplate bar plots, strip chart and line plots, each involving a few lines of code to produce the plot that I conceive as the default.
+I just showed you some simple bar plots, strip chart and line plots in base R graphics.
+Each one only took a few lines, but they were sort of complicated.

-Setting each of the defaults involved a bit of work.
 Moreover, each plot type took slightly different inputs, so I needed to transform the data a bit differently for each one and to send different parameters for each one.
+This is what makes base R graphics.

 ggplot, on the other hand, has a much more reasonable and standardized plot-configuration interface (through the grammar of graphics).
 The